Telling Your Story: Building Yourself Up

 The idea is not that a personality test like the ones you’ll be offered is inaccurate or useless.
 It’s that you must be metacognitively vigilant about anything a test like this tells you, especially when your goal is self-improvement4.
 How you learn is always most important.
 Consider metacognition the skill that unlocks everything else:

+For this unit, you should specifically learn about the Forer Effect before exploring much further.
 Your brain is wired to find meaning in details and data, which is what happened when Forer tested students:

 Forer tested his hypothesis in a sneaky way: He gave a personality test to psychology students and then asked how well the results matched them.
 Only thing?
 They all got the exact same “sketch” of results that “described” their personality based on their unique answers.
 And pretty much everyone thought the personality feedback was spot-on or close to it.
 This classroom demonstration of gullibility is the Barnum effect, which is also called the Forer effect.